ono-midori/ono-midori.github.io/techs/zguide.md

 These four core patterns are cooked into ZeroMQ.
 They are part of the ZeroMQ API, implemented in the core C++ library, and are guaranteed to be available in all fine retail stores.

 On top of those, we add high-level messaging patterns.
 We build these high-level patterns on top of ZeroMQ and implement them in whatever language we’re using for our application.
 They are not part of the core library, do not come with the ZeroMQ package, and exist in their own space as part of the ZeroMQ community.
-For example the Majordomo pattern, which we explore in Chapter 4 - Reliable Request-Reply Patterns, sits in the GitHub Majordomo project in the ZeroMQ organization.
+For example the Majordomo pattern, which we explore in *Chapter 4 - Reliable Request-Reply Patterns*, sits in the GitHub Majordomo project in the ZeroMQ organization.

 One of the things we aim to provide you with in this book are a set of such high-level patterns, both small (how to handle messages sanely) and large (how to make a reliable pub-sub architecture).

 #### Working with Messages

 The libzmq core library has in fact two APIs to send and receive messages.
-The zmq_send() and zmq_recv() methods that we’ve already seen and used are simple one-liners.
-We will use these often, but zmq_recv() is bad at dealing with arbitrary message sizes: it truncates messages to whatever buffer size you provide.
+The `zmq_send()` and `zmq_recv()` methods that we’ve already seen and used are simple one-liners.
+We will use these often, but `zmq_recv()` is bad at dealing with arbitrary message sizes: it truncates messages to whatever buffer size you provide.
 So there’s a second API that works with zmq_msg_t structures, with a richer but more difficult API:

-- Initialise a message: zmq_msg_init(), zmq_msg_init_size(), zmq_msg_init_data().
+- Initialise a message: `zmq_msg_init()`, `zmq_msg_init_size()`, `zmq_msg_init_data()`.
-- Sending and receiving a message: zmq_msg_send(), zmq_msg_recv().
+- Sending and receiving a message: `zmq_msg_send()`, `zmq_msg_recv()`.
-- Release a message: zmq_msg_close().
+- Release a message: `zmq_msg_close()`.
-- Access message content: zmq_msg_data(), zmq_msg_size(), zmq_msg_more().
+- Access message content: `zmq_msg_data()`, `zmq_msg_size()`, `zmq_msg_more()`.
-- Work with message properties: zmq_msg_get(), zmq_msg_set().
+- Work with message properties: `zmq_msg_get()`, `zmq_msg_set()`.
-- Message manipulation: zmq_msg_copy(), zmq_msg_move().
+- Message manipulation: `zmq_msg_copy()`, `zmq_msg_move()`.

 On the wire, ZeroMQ messages are blobs of any size from zero upwards that fit in memory.
 You do your own serialization using protocol buffers, msgpack, JSON, or whatever else your applications need to speak.
 It’s wise to choose a data representation that is portable, but you can make your own decisions about trade-offs.

-In memory, ZeroMQ messages are zmq_msg_t structures (or classes depending on your language).
+In memory, ZeroMQ messages are `zmq_msg_t` structures (or classes depending on your language).
 Here are the basic ground rules for using ZeroMQ messages in C:

-- You create and pass around zmq_msg_t objects, not blocks of data.
+- You create and pass around `zmq_msg_t` objects, not blocks of data.
-- To read a message, you use zmq_msg_init() to create an empty message, and then you pass that to zmq_msg_recv().
+- To read a message, you use `zmq_msg_init()` to create an empty message, and then you pass that to `zmq_msg_recv()`.
-- To write a message from new data, you use zmq_msg_init_size() to create a message and at the same time allocate a block of data of some size.
-You then fill that data using memcpy, and pass the message to zmq_msg_send().
+- To write a message from new data, you use `zmq_msg_init_size()` to create a message and at the same time allocate a block of data of some size.
+You then fill that data using `memcpy`, and pass the message to `zmq_msg_send()`.
-- To release (not destroy) a message, you call zmq_msg_close().
+- To release (not destroy) a message, you call `zmq_msg_close()`.
 This drops a reference, and eventually ZeroMQ will destroy the message.
-- To access the message content, you use zmq_msg_data().
-To know how much data the message contains, use zmq_msg_size().
+- To access the message content, you use `zmq_msg_data()`.
+To know how much data the message contains, use `zmq_msg_size()`.
-- Do not use zmq_msg_move(), zmq_msg_copy(), or zmq_msg_init_data() unless you read the man pages and know precisely why you need these.
+- Do not use `zmq_msg_move()`, `zmq_msg_copy()`, or `zmq_msg_init_data()` unless you read the man pages and know precisely why you need these.
-- After you pass a message to zmq_msg_send(), ØMQ will clear the message, i.e., set the size to zero.
-You cannot send the same message twice, and you cannot access the message data after sending it.
+- *After you pass a message to `zmq_msg_send()`, ØMQ will clear the message, i.e., set the size to zero.
+You cannot send the same message twice, and you cannot access the message data after sending it.*
-- These rules don’t apply if you use zmq_send() and zmq_recv(), to which you pass byte arrays, not message structures.
+- These rules don’t apply if you use `zmq_send()` and `zmq_recv()`, to which you pass byte arrays, not message structures.

-If you want to send the same message more than once, and it’s sizable, create a second message, initialize it using zmq_msg_init(), and then use zmq_msg_copy() to create a copy of the first message.
+If you want to send the same message more than once, and it’s sizable, create a second message, initialize it using `zmq_msg_init()`, and then use `zmq_msg_copy()` to create a copy of the first message.
 This does not copy the data but copies a reference.
 You can then send the message twice (or more, if you create more copies) and the message will only be finally destroyed when the last copy is sent or closed.

 ZeroMQ also supports multipart messages, which let you send or receive a list of frames as a single on-the-wire message.
-This is widely used in real applications and we’ll look at that later in this chapter and in Chapter 3 - Advanced Request-Reply Patterns.
+This is widely used in real applications and we’ll look at that later in this chapter and in *Chapter 3 - Advanced Request-Reply Patterns*.

-Frames (also called “message parts” in the ZeroMQ reference manual pages) are the basic wire format for ZeroMQ messages.
-A frame is a length-specified block of data.
-The length can be zero upwards.
+*Frames (also called “message parts” in the ZeroMQ reference manual pages) are the basic wire format for ZeroMQ messages.
+A frame is a length-specified block of data.* The length can be zero upwards.
 If you’ve done any TCP programming you’ll appreciate why frames are a useful answer to the question “how much data am I supposed to read of this network socket now?”

 There is a wire-level protocol called ZMTP that defines how ZeroMQ reads and writes frames on a TCP connection.
 If you’re interested in how this works, the spec is quite short.